Bmfioresi/stage-managers-book/README.md

 ### Dockerfiles
 There are three files in this app related to dockers: `docker_compose.yml`, which is used to build and manage the docker containers, and `client/Dockerfile` and `server/Dockerfile`, which contain the instructions for building the client and server docker files.
 The docker is not being constructed correctly; the server cannot receive posts from the client.

+### Database
+We are using a MongoDB backend for this project.
+Currently, we connect to a Mongo Atlas DB.
+The URI is hardcoded in `server.js` and `mongo-helpers.js`, although it should be moved to an environment variable.
+There is a file called `schema.js` which defines the current DB schema.
+This is not executed at any point during this project execution; it exists only as documentation.

+### Env Variables
+There must be a file caller `server/env.js` which defines environment variables called MAX_ATTEMPTS, LOCKOUT_TIME, MONGODB_USERNAME, and MONGODB_PASSWORD.